aai-institute/pyDVL/README.md

 * fix all 'em broken things.
 * pytest plugin for algorithms with epsilon,delta guarantees: run n times, expect roughly n*delta failures at most.

+## Influence functions

+As a basis this repository uses the following [reference implementation](https://github.com/nimarb/pytorch_influence_functions) as code basis.